KyleAMathews/typefaces/README.md

 webfonts.

 ## Why

 * Self-hosting is faster.
 Loading a typeface from Google Fonts or other hosted font service adds two extra network requests compared to self-hosting — one to load their css file and then to load fonts.
 Replacing Google Fonts with Typeface can speed page loads by ~300 miliseconds on desktop and 1+ seconds on 3g.
 * Works offline.
 It's annoying to start working on a web project on the train or airplane and have your interface be screwed up because you can't access Google fonts.
+* All web(site|app) dependencies should be managed through NPM whenever possible.
+Tis the modern way.
 * Go beyond Google Fonts — there are many amazing fonts not on Google Fonts like [Clear Sans](https://01.org/clear-SANS), [Cooper Hewitt](https://www.cooperhewitt.org/open-source-at-cooper-hewitt/cooper-hewitt-the-typeface-by-chester-jenkins/), and [Aleo](https://www.fontsquirrel.com/fonts/aleo).
 Now they're easy to use with Typefaces.

 ## What
 Each typeface package ships with all the necessary font files and css to